pietrop/digital-paper-edit-firebase/README.md

 <!-- _stack - optional_
 _How to build and run the code/app_ -->

+### Firebase project

+Setup a firebase project on [Google Cloud Firebase Dashboard](https://firebase.google.com/).
+See [firebase docs](https://firebase.google.com/docs/web/setup), or [these notes](https://textav.gitbook.io/firebase-react-notes/react-+-firebase/firebase-create-react-app-setup) for more info.

 ### Configuration

 #### `.env`

-setup a firebase project on[Google Cloud Firebase Dashboard](https://firebase.google.com/).
-See [firebase docs](https://firebase.google.com/docs/web/setup), or [these notes](https://textav.gitbook.io/firebase-react-notes/react-+-firebase/firebase-create-react-app-setup) for more info.

 Duplicate [`.env.example`](./env.example) into `.env`, and fill in the credentials details